 London is only an hour away by train.
 Scotland and Wales are easily reached for weekend travel.
 Many students also arrange for extended travel in the British Isles or Europe before or after their stay at Oxford.

-Financial aid is generally available to help qualified NC State students meet the expenses of NC State study abroad programs.
+Financial aid is generally available to help qualified NC State students to meet the expenses of NC State study abroad programs.
 Students from other institutions should contact their home institution study abroad and financial aid offices for information.
 For additional funding, NC State students should consider applying for a study abroad scholarship from the Study Abroad Office.

-Chester Brewer and Sarah Beth May serve as co-directors and will be available prior to departure and on site during the program to help orient and assist students.
+Chester Brewer and Sarah Beth May serve as co-directors and will be available prior to departure and on-site during the program to help orient and assist students.
 They will also arrange special activities and field trips.

 Sarah Beth May, email@example.com, Assistant Director of the University Scholars Program

 All students are expected to have a clear desire to engage in the academic work of the program and benefit from the Oxford academic experience.